a1928375/Card_Ranks/README.md

-# Kind-in-ranks
+# Ranks

-Return a list of the ranks, sorted with higher first.
+1. card_ranks: Return a list of the ranks, sorted with higher first.
-Return the first rank that this hand has exactly n of.
+2. Kind() in ranks: Return the first rank that this hand has exactly n of.
 Return None if there is no n-of-a-kind in the hand.